Hudaahmadd/ChemGenXplore/README.md

 - Institute of Microbiology and Infection, School of Biosciences, University of Birmingham, Birmingham, UK
 - Biosciences Institute, Faculty of Medical Sciences, Newcastle University, Newcastle upon Tyne, UK
-- Laboratory of Infectious Disease Epidemiology, Biological and Environmental Science and Engineering (BESE) Division, King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia
+- Laboratory of Infectious Disease Epidemiology, KAUST Center of Excellence for Smart Health, Biological and Environmental Science and Engineering (BESE) Division, King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia

 This work is supported by The Darwin Trust of Edinburgh, which funds my PhD studies.